Babson-Alling House: Current appearance of the house

-The five by two bay house rises 2 and 1/2 stories from a high foundation of irregularly sized granite ashlar blocks, to an asphalt shingle gambrel roof with massive center chimney.
-The main block is extended by an early three story, three bay east wing that takes the set-back half-depth form that is characteristic of the North Shore and is commonly referred to as a Beverly jog (Old-House Journal).
-Two small one story gable roof eels frame the rear elevation.
-The entire building is sheathed with clapboard which was the original exterior material although individual elements have probably been replaced over time.
-The main block is trimmed with narrow cornerboards and watertable, and a handsome boldly projecting modillion cornice on the front and rear elevations.
-Unless otherwise noted, windows are simply framed and contain 6/6 sash that date to the Federal period.
+The five by two bay house rises 2 and 1/2 stories from a high foundation of irregularly sized granite ashlar blocks to an asphalt shingle gambrel roof with a massive center chimney.
+The main block is extended by an early three-story, three bay east wing that takes the set-back half-depth form that is characteristic of the North Shore and is commonly referred to as a Beverly jog (Old-House Journal).
+Two small one-story gable roof eels frame the rear elevation.
+The entire building is sheathed with clapboard which was the original exterior material, although individual elements have probably been replaced over time.
+The main block is trimmed with narrow cornerboards and watertable, and a handsome, boldly projecting modillion cornice on the front and rear elevations.
+Unless otherwise noted, windows are simply framed and contain 6/6 sash that date to the Federal Period.

 The symmetrical five bay south facade is centered on a well-detailed entry that reflects three compatible periods of development.
-Historic photographs reveal a surround consisting of paneled pilasters carrying an entablature with fanlight below.
+Historic photographs reveal a surround consisting of paneled pilasters carrying an entablature with a fanlight below.
 Those extant details probably date to the Federal period occupancy of Nathaniel and Elizabeth Low Babson, and appear to be contemporary with many of the landscape refinements.
-The present delicate portico, with its swelled roof supported on slender paired Tuscan columns, is a well conceived Colonial Revival addition dated to the 1930s.
+The present delicate portico, with its swelled roof supported on slender paired Tuscan columns, is a well-conceived Colonial Revival addition dated to the 1930s.
 The double-lead entry with its raised field panels may be original.
-Two windows frame the entry on each side while five second story windows, aligned with the first story openings, are framed into the cornice.
+Two windows frame the entry on each side while five second-story windows, aligned with the first-story openings, are framed into the cornice.

 The two bay west elevation, where the two driveways terminate, is focused on a slightly off-center secondary entry that also appears to date to the Federal period.
 In this case, the composition consists of an enclosed hip-roof porch detailed with paneled corner pilasters and oval windows on the side walls.
 The entry, with its six-panel Federal door, is approached by two granite block steps.
 Two windows are located on the north side of the entry and one on the south.
 Two windows light both the second and attic stories where their heads are aligned with the main cornice and roof break respectively.

 The primary outbuilding is a wood-shingled wood-frame barn sited near Washington Street between the Babson-Alling (SE) and White-Ellery (N) Houses.
 It rises from a fieldstone and granite block foundation to an asphalt shingle covered gable roof.
 Built into the side of a small hill, it is one story at the north gable end and two stories at the south.
 A sliding door is located on the east side, and a similar element has been removed from the south gable end.
 Loading bays are located in both gables.
-One window retains a remnant of a 2/2 sash which would indicate a construction date in the late 19th century if it is original.
+One window retains a remnant of a 2/2 sash, which would indicate a construction date in the late nineteenth century if it is original.